IB - International Baccalaureate (Etelä-Tapiolan lukio)

 Special Education teacher meets students by appointment at school.
 Appointments can be booked by phone, text message, email, or Wilma message.

 Guidance and counselling for IB students is provided during lessons, information sessions and on a one-to-one basis.
-Lessons take place during the first period of the Pre-DP year.
+Lessons take place during the first and second period of the Pre-DP year.
 Thereafter guidance counsellors hold two or three information sessions during each academic year.
-These sessions mainly take place during extended class tutorials.
+These sessions mainly take place during extended class tutorials or on the skip lessons of TOK.

 For the most part, counselling is given as personal guidance during the whole three years.
 The themes for guidance focus on future study options and the application process, course choices during the Pre-DP year, subject choices for IB1 and general study guidance.